ABCs of Roofing

 5. What is flashing?

-Flashing are pieces of metal used to prevent water from coming into your building or home.
-Flashing is necessary in valleys, vent pipes, chimneys, dormers, and adjoining walls.
+Flashing are pieces of metal used in valleys, vent pipes, chimneys, dormers, and adjoining walls to prevent water from coming into your building or home.
 The more angles your roof has, the more your labor and material cost will be.
-So if your neighbor got a cheaper bid than you on their roofing, chances are, his or her roof isn’t as complicated as yours.

 6. What is the ridge?

-Your home’s ridge is the uppermost horizontal part of your roof where there is an angle formed from the intersection of two sloping roof planes.
-The ridge piece is an essential part because water tends to hit your roof first there and then run down the slopes.
+Your home’s ridge is the uppermost horizontal part of your roof where an angle forms from the intersection of two sloping roof planes.
+The ridge piece is essential because water hits your roof there first and then runs down the slopes.
 It also tops off your roof and makes your roof look finished.

 7. What’s a hip piece?

-At the very least, your roof will have ridge and starter and the field tiles (the majority of your roof is field tiles).
 The hip is the area where two sloping planes come together, whereas the ridge is the very top of the roof.
-In order for your home to be protected from the elements and also to have an aesthetically finished look, hip, ridge and starter are essential parts of it.
+For your home to be protected from the elements and also to have an aesthetically finished look, hip, ridge and starter are essential parts of it.

 8. What is a starter tile?

 The starter course is the first layer of roofing that is applied at the bottom eave line.
-Your starter tiles are always covered by the first course of shingles.
+Starter tiles are always covered by the first course of shingles.

 9.What is needed for the roof deck?

-For all DaVinci synthetic shake and synthetic slate roofing projects, we recommend that you use 1/2 inch plywood decking to ensure a stable roof.
-If you want your roof to have a Class A fire rating and a Class 4 impact rating, then you must use this roof decking in conjunction with our synthetic roofing material to achieve that goal.
+For all DaVinci synthetic shake and synthetic slate roofing projects, we recommend that you use 1/2-inch plywood decking to ensure a stable roof.
+To achieve a Class A fire rating and a Class 4 impact rating, you must use this roof decking in conjunction with our synthetic roofing material.

 10. What’s underlayment and which product do I need for DaVinci synthetic roofing materials?

 Underlayment is an asphalt-saturated felt or other sheet material installed between the roof deck and the roof covering.
 Underlayment is used to separate the roof covering from the roof deck, to shed water and to provide secondary weather protection for the roof area of the building.
-For DaVinci Slate to have a Class A fire rating, all you need is 30 lb. felt underlayment.
-For DaVinci Shake, you will need 2 layers of MB Tech or Fontana G 40.
+While there are many different options that can be used to obtain a Class A fire rating with the various DaVinci products, using one layer of Eco Chief Solarhide achieves the rating.